toothmonsterr/Small-Crimes-Collective/System/Character Creation.md

 A GM will make a thread from your post to review it, discuss with you, and suggest changes as needed.
 These threads are public, and other players can view or make suggestions as well.

 Once you're approved by a GM, you can begin to play!
-Head over to [[Roleplay & Sessions]] for more information.
+Head over to [[Roleplay]] for more information.